 While the folded size is pretty long, the Caboose Ultralight Graphite still fits into most trunks, even smaller ones like a Chevy Malibu or Toyota Prius.
 You can also remove the sun canopy to make it even more compact.
 Note that it can be folded with the seat adapter still connected, but it will add another 5 inches or so to the overall folded length.

 Just to reiterate, without the Rear Seat (below), this stroller is not the one you bring on long excursions when you have a child in the infant seat (front position) and a child who needs to sit comfortably for a long period of time in the back.
 Without the Rear Seat, this is more of a hop on/hop off stroller.

-Bottom line: The Joovy Caboose Ultralight Graphite is the lightest, most maneuverable sit and stand stroller on the market, which makes it our top pick.
-The newest model even has a canopy option for a child in the rear seat, which isn’t found on any other sit n’ stand.
+Bottom line: The Joovy Caboose Ultralight Graphite is the lightest, most maneuverable sit-and-stand stroller on the market, which makes it our top pick.
+The newest model even has a canopy option for a child in the rear seat, which isn’t found on any other sit-and-stand.

 Weight: 33 lbs

 Dimensions: 23.5″ W X 42″ L X 45″ H

 The Graco Ready2Grow did not make the top 3 due to its weight (33 lbs), LARGE folded size, and inability to fit into many trunks.
 The long length also makes it very difficult to steer.

 However, the Ready2Grow has very cool seat configuration options (the best of the sit and stands, in fact), including a rear-facing seat for baby (below).
 If seating versatility is of the utmost importance to you AND you drive a minivan, large SUV, or other large car, add this one to your search as well.

 Price: $269 (on sale $249)

 Dimensions: 23.25″ W X 45″ L X 42″ H